-Don’t worry though – we wouldn’t kick you out of a plane without paratrooper training, or a parachute, we’re not going to subject you to the herring without showing you how.
+Don’t worry though – we wouldn’t kick you out of a plane without a parachute, and we’re not going to subject you to herring without showing you how to eat it like a Dutchie.
 Are you ready?
-Great, attach that safety line to the steel bar over your head and try not to jump into the propeller – there isn’t much we can do about that.
+Great!
+Attach that safety line to the steel bar over your head and try not to jump into the propeller. 😉

-This true Dutch delicacy is actually slightly difficult to explain, even for the veteran herring-enthusiast, without having tasted it.
-The herring, obviously, is a fish that’s been cleaned out and then stored in brine (a salt water solution) for a good long time until it’s at least cured to Dutch ‘Hollandse Nieuwe’-standard, which is the freshest, newest batch of herring every Spring.
+This true Dutch delicacy is difficult to explain, even for the veteran herring-enthusiast, without having tasted it.
+The herring, obviously, is a fish.
+The Dutch serve it by cleaning it out and then storing it in brine (a saltwater solution) for a long time until it’s at least cured to ‘Hollandse Nieuwe’-standard, which is the freshest, newest batch of herring every Spring.

-The brine makes the fish soft and very salty – bringing out the taste very strongly.
-And when I say salty, I do mean salty – saltier than an angry Dutchman’s hangover.
-And believe me, we get pretty salty after a hangover.
+The brine makes the fish soft and very salty – bringing out a strong fishy flavour.
+When we say salty, we mean salty – saltier than an angry Dutchman’s hangover.
+Believe us, we get pretty salty after a hangover.

-This is where the argument begins whether it’s ‘raw’ – has the fish ever been cooked or baked?
-No. But after having been submerged in brine for so long it’s hardly raw.
+This is where the argument begins whether it’s “raw” – has the fish ever been cooked or baked?
+No, but after having been submerged in brine for so long it’s not like you’re eating it after it’s just been plucked from the sea.
 Would you consider a pickle a raw cucumber?
 Probably not.

-After the herring is removed from its brine bath, it is then thoroughly cleaned by removing the skin, the insides and, for as far as humanly possible, its fish bones.
-What few fish bones are left, don’t worry, they’ve gone very soft due to the brining process.
+After the herring is removed from its brine bath, it is then thoroughly cleaned by removing the skin, the insides and, for as far as humanly possible, its bones.
+Don’t worry, what few fish bones are left have gone very soft due to the brining process.

-Many people will say that the best herring comes from street carts, but many of the true enthusiasts will disagree, there are some fantastic carts that will sell you top notch herring surely.
-But amongst the hardcore lovers we actually go in hard and dirty – we buy them straight from the barrel and clean them ourselves!
+Many people will say that the best herring comes from street carts, but many enthusiasts will disagree, there are some fantastic carts that will surely sell you top-notch haring.
+But as the hardcore lovers (we actually go in hard and dirty) – we buy them straight from the barrel and clean them ourselves!
 Why?
-Because we’re sick in the head.
-Secondly, guaranteed quality.
+Maybe because we’re sick in the head.😅 Secondly, you’ll have guaranteed quality.

-Here’s the thing, herring doesn’t have a long half-life once cleaned and it’s of vital importance to eat it ASAP.
-If the herring is left untouched it will develop an inferiority complex, do a lot of pot, and marry a divorced man ten years its senior.
+Here’s the thing, herring doesn’t have a long shelf-life once cleaned and it’s of vital importance to eat it ASAP.
+If the herring is left untouched it will develop an inferiority complex, do a lot of pot, and marry a divorced man ten years it’s senior.
 Not good.
-For as far as taste goes, a not swiftly consumed herring loses flavour rapidly and becomes, potentially, oily and smells strongly.
+For as far as taste goes, a not-so-swiftly consumed herring loses flavour rapidly and potentially becomes oily and smelly.
 Also not good.

-The point is that it often takes too long before herring gets consumed at a cart, so either ask a Dutch friend/lover/family member or make sure that the cart is busy and herring batches constantly are being served and you’re not being shipped off with sub-par fish.
-A reputable fish store or cart will do.
-Herring from supermarkets should be avoided like the plague.
-No matter what anyone says about it.
-It’s like supermarket sushi, but worse (if that’s possible).
+The point is that it often takes too long before herring gets consumed when bought from a cart, so either ask a Dutch friend/lover/family member to check the quality.
+Either that or make sure that the cart is busy and haring batches are constantly being served so you’re not being shipped off with sub-par fish.
+A reputable fish store or cart will do so.

 Should I add toppings to herring?

-Onions are fine, the perfect ratio depends on taste of the herring – another reason to do this yourself – delicate herring requires little onion, strong tasting more.
+Onions are fine, the perfect ratio depends on the taste of the herring – another reason to do this yourself – delicate herring only requires little onion, strong tasting herring requires more.
 Carts however go with a standard scoop, which isn’t necessarily a bad thing but not very likely to reach perfection.

 There’s an alternative – the Amsterdam-way.
-Before places like Scheveningen (the Hague) and Rotterdam became ‘Herring hotspots’ there was Amsterdam, but because a fair share of the populace was poor and often with many family members their fishy was ‘parted’ so everyone could have a piece.
+Before places like Scheveningen (in The Hague) and Rotterdam became “Herring hotspots” there was Amsterdam.
+However, because a fair share of the populace was poor and often with many family members their fishy was “parted” so everyone could have a piece.
 In other words, it was cut into small parts often served with a little Dutch flag to prick into the herring.
-That way everyone had a piece.
+That way everyone gets a piece.

-Today, to say the least, Amsterdam isn’t quite a poor town anymore – in fact it’s one of the most expensive cities globally – but the herring tradition is very much alive.
-But we prefer eating our favourite fishy in parts.
+Today, to say the least, Amsterdam isn’t quite a poor town anymore – in fact, it’s one of the most expensive cities in the world – but the haring tradition is very much alive.
+We Amsterdammers prefer eating our favourite fishy in parts.

 Why?
-It’s convenient, it’s more relaxed, it looks a little more chique and no slippery fingers!
+It’s convenient, more relaxed, and it looks a little more chique as you avoid getting slippery fingers.
 So for all of you from abroad a little reserved about grabbing that herring, go Amsterdam style!
-Ask for parts!
-For good measure, the parting has no ill effects on the quality, it’s just a preference.
+FYI, the parting has no ill effects on the quality, it’s just a preference.

 What kind of drink goes well with herring?

-Another great Dutch liquor, which is totally under-appreciated, is Jenever – it’s actually the parent of Gin but much more pure tasting much alike Vodka.
+Another great Dutch liquor (which is totally under-appreciated) is jenever – it’s actually the parent of Gin but much more pure-tasting, much like Vodka.
 Want to know the kicker?
 It’s usually cheaper than both!
-A true Dutchman, when eating herring at home, will drink a beer and a shot of Jenever with their meal.
+A true Dutchman, when eating herring at home, will drink a beer and a shot of jenever with their meal.

-The great thing is that herring, because it’s an oily fish, absorbs much of the alcohol in combination with the bread and onions.
+The great thing is that haring is that because it’s an oily fish, it absorbs much of the alcohol.
+This is especially true when you combine it with bread and onions.
 Don’t over do it though.
 A Dutchman knows when to stop and so should you!
-The best Jenevers are from Schiedam (Rotterdam) and Amsterdam-breweries.
+The best jenevers are from Schiedam (Rotterdam) and Amsterdam-breweries.

-On top of that, the alcohol will probably mellow out all our anxiety about eating it.
-Alongside your driving ability.
+On top of that, the alcohol will probably mellow out any anxiety you have about eating it.

-Honestly though, while herring is not for everyone, everyone should try it at least once.
-Oh and it comes with its own little badge of honour – a breath you can smell from a mile away that’s best described as the Loch Ness Monster’s morning breath.
+Honestly though, while herring is not for everyone, you should try it at least once.
+Oh, and it comes with its own little badge of honour – breath you can smell from a mile away that’s best described as the Loch Ness Monster’s morning breath.

-And!
-A cute little Dutch flag that you can pin onto something to show off that you ate a whole herring and your friends chickened out!
-We advise putting it in the button hole of your jacket or your hair.
-Not your eyeball.
+As well as this lovely gift, it also comes with a cute little Dutch flag.
+You can pin it onto something to show off that you ate a whole herring and your friends chickened out!
+We advise putting it in the buttonhole of your jacket or in your hair.
+Not your eyeball though.
 Take it from a Dutchman.
 Make me proud, trooper!